 This facility is located at 851 Graffius Road, York, PA 17404.
 The Dover Township plant is physically located in Conewago Township and has a York mailing address.
 Please click here for directions.

 This treatment plant has a design capacity to treat an average of 8 million gallons per day and consists of a sewage grinder, pumps, grit removal systems, Biological Nutrient Removal Carrousel systems, final clarifiers, and ultraviolet light disinfection.
 The removed contaminants, called sludge, are thickened, aerobically stabilized, and dewatered prior to disposal.
 More information can be found on the WWTP pages.

 Sludge is a generic term for the solids removed from any plant.
 These solids are treated at this facility by aerobic digestion.
 This is a natural biological process that utilizes existing bacteria to stabilize the solids.
 The stabilized sludge, called biosolids, must meet many strict State and Federal requirements before it can be applied to farmland.
-The liquid biosolids are pumped to the belt filter press where it is dewatered to approximately 16% solids concentration.
-The dewatered biosolids have a look of a “moist brownie” and has a slightly earthy/slightly musty odor.
+The liquid biosolids are pumped to the centrifuges where it is dewatered to approximately 20% solids concentration.
+The dewatered biosolids have a look of damp rich soil and has an earthy/slightly musty odor.

 The wastewater treatment system is owned by the Dover Township Sewer Authority and is leased to Dover Township to operate and maintain the system.
 Plant operation is done by highly trained and certified operators who are employees of Dover Township.
 After a thorough training and exam process, operators are licensed by Pennsylvania DEP.

 No, the plant is only staffed one shift per day.
 The plant is continually monitored by computers with a complex alarm system.
 The rotating on-call plant operators must responded to alarms and get to the plant within 30 minutes.